Chief layers of the abdominal wall include:

 The anterior abdominal wall is supplied by the following:

 There are thoracoepigastric veins running longitudinally which connect the lateral and superficial epigastric veins.

 The five muscles in the abdominal wall are divided into two groups: (1) two vertical muscles situated near the midline of the body and (2) three flat muscles located laterally and stacked on top of each other.
 The three flat muscles include the external oblique, internal oblique, and transversus abdominis.
 The flat muscles flex and rotate the trunk.
 Because the fibers of these muscles criss-cross and interlink with each other, they also strengthen the abdominal wall and reduce the risk of herniation.

 The Rectus Sheath is an aponeurosis formed by the five muscles of the abdomen.
 It has an anterior and posterior wall for most of its length.
-The anterior wall is formed by the aponeurosis of the external oblique and half of the internal oblique.
-The posterior wall is formed by the aponeurosis of the half of the internal oblique and transversus abdominis.
+The anterior wall is formed by the aponeuroses of the external oblique and half of the internal oblique.
+The posterior wall is formed by the aponeuroses of half of the internal oblique and transversus abdominis.
 About midway between the umbilicus and pubic symphysis, there is only the anterior wall of the rectus sheath and no posterior sheath.
 At this junction, the rectus abdominis muscle is in direct contact with the transversalis fascia.
 The area of transition at which the posterior wall disappears is the arcuate line.

 The major pathology of the anterior abdominal wall are hernias that include the following:

 |||Seeras K,Prakash S, Anatomy, Abdomen and Pelvis, Anterolateral Abdominal Wall 2019 Jan; [PubMed PMID: 30247850]|